openscript-ch/quassel/README.md

 ## Usage

-As a **user** open your organizations installation in a web browser.
+As an **user** open your organizations installation in a web browser.

 As a **developer** get started as follows: